Jeff Bone, FAIA

-Jeff Bone was named Principal at Landon Bone Baker Architects in 1999.
+Jeff Bone was named Principal at LBBA in 1999.
 Jeff and the firm had learned early on that not all clients are the same; developers are well-versed in the design/build processes whereas non-profit community based-organizations are armed with a clear vision but do not always have an architecture vocabulary.
 Jeff has nurtured the firm’s “grassroots” approach to help nonprofit clients translate their vision.
 He and his associates regularly engage community members to co-create inventive, inviting, and sustainable spaces and places that transform lives, revitalize neighborhoods, and regenerate cities.

 For a synergistic effect on LBBA projects, Jeff partners with unique non-profits, including Archi-treasures a non-profit collective of artists, architects, educators, and community organizers, on whose board he has served for years.
 This organization transforms people and communities through collaborative art-making.
 When affordable housing residents make art that becomes part of the architecture, they feel ownership and pride, thereby increasing the social sustainability of buildings and neighborhoods.